 H. Joseph Maas has served as our president, global sales and marketing since September 2012.
-From 2004 to September 2012, he served as our president, sales and marketing from 2003 to 2004.
+From 2004 to September 2012, he served as our president, sales and marketing.
+He served as our senior vice president, sales and marketing from 2003 to 2004.
 From 1985 to 2003, Mr. Maas served as our director of marketing and later as our vice president of marketing.
 From 1978 to 2003, Mr. Maas held several positions in commercial development, marketing and planning for various divisions of NL (Rheox and Spencer Kellogg).